Protean-Samagra/Agri-Doctor/Readme.md

      ```python
      url = "http://localhost:11434/api/generate"  # Update if necessary
      ```
-   - **Machine Learning model URL**: Update the place where the model us stored:
+   - **Machine Learning model URL**: Update the place where the model is stored:
    - Currently it is at : C:/Users/ITBS/Desktop/disease_detection.keras
    - Change it to where 'disease_detection.keras' file is stored

 ## Methodology

 1. Setting up the Flask Application:
   - Start by creating a Flask app, which acts as a web server to handle different HTTP requests.
   - Set up Swagger UI to provide interactive documentation for your API using Flask-RESTful and flask_swagger_ui.

 2. City API:
   - The /city endpoint hits an external weather service API (AccuWeather) to retrieve information about the city (in this case, 'Bangalore').
   - The city_url points to the API for fetching city data based on the provided city name.
   - You pass an API key and the city name as parameters (params2), then extract the location_key from the response JSON, which is necessary for retrieving weather information.

 3. Weather API:
   - The /weather endpoint uses the location_key from the city API to form the resource URL for the weather API.
   - It hits the AccuWeather API again, using location_key to get real-time weather data, including conditions such as weather type, temperature, and units.
   - This weather data is converted from JSON to string format and stored in the weather_prompt variable.
 This prompt will be passed later for further processing.

 4. Machine Learning Model Integration:
   - The /processing endpoint allows the user to upload an image file, representing the crop, along with a language preference.
   - The uploaded image is processed using preprocess_image, which resizes and normalizes the image to make it suitable for the ML model.
   - A pre-trained TensorFlow model (loaded from your local machine) is used to predict the crop's disease based on the image.
   - The model predicts the disease by outputting a class index that maps to a list of diseases (disease_class_names).
 The predicted class is split into crop_type and disease_type.

 5. Creating a Prompt:
   - The weather_prompt (containing the weather information), along with the predicted crop_type and disease_type, is used to generate a prompt.
   - The prompt is designed to simulate asking a plant pathologist for advice, which includes recommendations for fertilizer, chemicals, organic treatments, and practices tailored to the weather conditions.

 6. Passing the Prompt to Ollama:
   - You send this generated prompt to an AI model running on the Ollama server via a POST request.
   - You can use various models.
 In english the best response is observed by "llama3.1".
 For Indic languages- "qwen2:1.5b".
   - The response from the model contains the professional advice based on the crop and disease condition, which is returned to the user.

+## Machine learning model
+  1. Run the model (disease_detction.ipynb)
+  2. Save it as a .keras file
+  3. Use the local location of the .keras file in the app.py file.

 ## Usage

 1. Start the Flask application: